-&lt;sup>3 Despite the fact there is no allegation alleged of actions by his Employer, Leonard makes the conclusory assertion that "obviously sent with the intent to intimidate Lt.
-Leonard and to coerce him into withdrawing his Amended Complaint and cease pursuing his claims against Respondents."
+2 Despite the fact there is no allegation alteged of actions by his Employer.
+Leonard makes the conclusory assertion that robviously sent with the intent to intimidate Lt.
+Leonard and to coerce him into withdrawing his Complaint and cease pursuing his claims against Respondents."
 See Opposition at 12.
-This is the type of vague allegation and conclusory statement riddled throughout his Amended Complaint, see infra, discussion on pleading standards in Section (e).
+This is the type of vague allegation and conclusory statement riddled throughout his Complaint, see infra. discussion on pleading standards in Section (e).